Dexagod/ISWC2024_demo/content/1_introduction.md

 In a 2009 Ted talk [](cite:cites berners-lee_tim_2009), sir Tim Berners Lee called for "Raw Data Now" as a driver for data innovation on the Web.
 <!-- Data sharing initiatives -->
-Recent initiatives such as European Data Spaces have adopted this approach, developing protocols that enable interoperable digital marketplaces on the Web [](cite:cites braud_road_2021).
+Decentralization initiatives such as European Data Spaces have adopted this approach, developing protocols that enable interoperable digital marketplaces on the Web [](cite:cites braud_road_2021).